OpenSourceEconomics/respy/doc/source/details.rst

+.. _additional-details:

 Additional Details
 ==================

 Output Files
 ------------

 Depending on the user's request, the ``respy`` package creates several output files.
 Note that there is a difference between the estimation parameters in the files below and the model specification.
 The difference is in the parameters for the covariance matrix.
 During the estimation we iterate on a flattened version of the upper-triangular Cholesky decomposition.
-This ensures that the requirements for a valid covariance matrix, e.g. positive semidefiniteness and strictly positive variances, are always met as the optimizer tests the whole real line.
+This ensures that the requirements for a valid covariance matrix, e.g. positive semidefiniteness and strictly positive variances, are always during an optimization.

 Simulation
 """"""""""

-.. _data.respy.dat:
 * **data.respy.dat**

 This file contains the agent choices and state experiences.
 The simulated dataset has the following structure.